riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 The `__init_riscv_feature_bits` function accepts an argument of type `void *`.
 This argument allows the platform to provide pre-computed data and access it without additional effort.
 For example, Linux could pass the vDSO object to avoid an extra system call.

+NOTE: To detect failure of the `__init_riscv_feature_bits` function, it is recommended to check the bitmask for the `I` extension.
+The `I` extension must be supported in all valid RISC-V implementations.

 Each queryable extension must have an associated `groupid` and `bitmask` that indicates its position within the features array.

 > For example, the zba extension is represented by `groupid`: 0 and `bitmask`: `1ULL << 27`.
 Users can check if the zba extension is enabled using: `__riscv_feature_bits.features[0] & (1ULL << 27)`.